aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 #### datastore
 The datastore can be used to configure the datastore which should be used.
-Currently, jpa, redis, and couchdb are supported:
+Currently, in-memory, jpa, redis, and couchdb are supported:

     <datastore>
         <jpa datasource-jndi-name="java:jboss/datasources/TestDS" persistence-unit="SimplePushPU"/>